Consensys/Mahuta/README.md

 Mahuta
 ======

-**Mahuta** (formerly known as IPFS-Store) is a convenient library to aggregate and consolidate files or documents stored by your application on the IPFS network.
-It provides a solution to collect, store, index and search data used.
+**Mahuta** (formerly known as IPFS-Store) is a library to aggregate and consolidate files or documents stored by your application on the IPFS network.
+It provides a solution to collect, store, index, cache and search IPFS data handled by your system in a convenient way.

 ## Project status